Prenuptial Agreement and Creditors in Arizona | Hildebrand Law, PC

 It cited this case for the proposition that “marital agreements are generally binding on creditors.”
 However, the court went on to rule that when a marital agreement is executed after a debt is incurred, it is not binding on the creditor.

 If you need information about prenuptial agreements and creditors in Arizona, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona divorce attorneys have over 100 years of combined experience successfully representing clients in divorce cases in Arizona.
+Our Arizona divorce attorneys have decades of combined experience successfully representing clients in divorce cases in Arizona.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.